passcod/cni-plugins/host-neigh/README.md

 ## Output

 This plugin takes the `prevResult` if present, or an empty / all-defaults one otherwise, and adds (to) a `hostNeighbours` array containing the Neigh objects returned by the jq expression.
+Note that this is not supported by `libcni`, which will ignore it, so is useful only as debug at this point.

-If non-`critical` actions fail, they will warn, and won't be present in the output, but the plugin will still succeed.
+If deletes or non-`critical` adds fail, they will warn, and won't be present in the output, but the plugin will still succeed.

 ## Deletes